jtribe/ios-tools/README.md

 - iOS Simulator 9.0
 - xcpretty - this will typically be installed from the project's Gemfile

-Add a build step called "Set Bundle Version" that runs the script `bin/xcode/bundle-version.sh`
+Add a build step called "Set Bundle Version" that runs the script `bin/xcode/bundle-version.sh` (usually `$SRCROOT/bin/xcode/bundle-version.sh`)

 The Bundle Versions are based on git commits (see `xcode/bundle-version.sh`).
 You can work out the commit for a Bundle Version by entering it into the following command: